 While Slack AI can significantly improve how teams understand conversations, it also has limitations that become more visible as Slack is used for day-to-day work and requests.

-4. Accuracy depends on conversation quality: Slack AI often leverages predictive modeling and taps into various data sources, such as files, apps, canvases, clips, and more, to enhance its capabilities and user experience.
+- Accuracy depends on the quality of the conversation: Slack AI often leverages predictive modeling and draws on data from files, apps, canvases, clips, and more to enhance its capabilities and user experience.
 However, ensuring high accuracy, especially in a dynamic system like Slack, can be challenging and requires continuous refinement.

 Is There an Alternative to Slack’s AI Assistant?